Quantum teleportation with nonclassical correlated states in noninertial frames: Introduction

 \section{Introduction}

-Quantum teleportation is one of the important and the most visited quantum protocols because of its several theoretical features and interesting applications.
-Quantum teleportation is the reliable transfer of quantum states by using a shared quantum channel, in addition to a classical communication channel.
-Quantum teleportation initially proposed by Bennett et. al. \cite{n1} has been regarded as propagation of quantum information between quantum computers.
-However, besides the conventional description, quantum teleportation has been extended so that it controllably transfers quantum gates over computational spots.
-This extension leads to measurement based quantum computation \cite{n2}.
-Thus, quantum teleportation is playing a significant role for transmission of quantum information also for designing a quantum computation, besides its extra applications for fabrication of a fault tolerant quantum computer.
+Quantum teleportation, initially proposed by Bennett \textit{et. al.} \cite{n1}, is one of the important quantum protocols because of its several theoretical features and interesting applications.
+Quantum teleportation is the reliable transfer of quantum state by using a shared source of entanglement, in addition to a classical communication channel.

 The original teleportation assumes Alice and Bob are sharing a perfect bipartite entangled pair of particles.
-An unknown state is supposed to be teleported from Alice to Bob.
-Alice measures the unknown state and the part of the shared entanglement in her disposal, in Bell basis and sends off the outcome of the measurement in the form of two bits of classical information to Bob.
-Consequently, Bob, upon receiving the classical information, applies appropriate unitary operations thus perfectly extracts the desired teleported quantum information by transforming the part of entanglement in his hand.
+An unknown quantum state is supposed to be teleported from Alice to Bob.
+Alice measures the unknown state and the part of the shared entanglement in her disposal, in Bell basis, and sends off the outcome of the measurement, in the form of two bits of classical information, to Bob.
+Consequently, Bob, upon receiving the classical information, applies appropriate unitary operations and transforms the quantum state to the original one that Alice had.

-Quantum teleportation, since its original proposal, has been relying on the concept of quantum entanglement.
-Quantum entanglement, that has been initially appeared as a source of paradoxical feature of quantum mechanics \cite{EPR}, since nearly last two decades turned back to the center of interest for researchers (for a review on quantum entanglement, see \cite{Horodecki}).
-This has been due to a general believe on the pre-requisite role of entanglement for achieving the experimental speed-up from quantum computation over classical counterparts \cite{ekert}.
-Also, entanglement continually has been represented as the main resource for quantum information protocols, such as superdense coding \cite{bennett-wiesner} and quantum teleportation.
+Since its original proposal, quantum teleportation has been relying on the concept of quantum entanglement.
+Quantum entanglement initially appeared as a source of paradoxical features of quantum mechanics \cite{EPR}.
+There are several measures for quantum entanglement.
+Logarithmic Negativity \cite{negativity} is a measure of entanglement of bipartite states, and is defined as \bea N(\rho): =\log_2\sum_i|\lambda_i(\rho^{\rm pt})|, \eea where, $\lambda_i(\rho^{\rm pt})$ denotes the eigenvalues of the partial transpose, $\rho^{\rm pt}$, of the density matrix $\rho$ of a bipartite quantum system $AB$.